silky/silky.github.com/src/books/the-weil-conjectures-karen-olsson-2019.md

 appear in your head" as your thinking of the proofs.
 This is a fun idea, and could be done in many contexts!
 - Page 143: "... any transformation in any realm has a fixed point..."
-- Page 144: Mentions Brouwer's book "[Life, Art, and Mysticism](https://projecteuclid.org/download/pdf_1/euclid.ndjfl/1039886518)"
+- Page 144 mentions Brouwer's book "[Life, Art, and Mysticism](https://projecteuclid.org/download/pdf_1/euclid.ndjfl/1039886518)"